-BIOL 216 - Anatomy and Physiology
+BIOL 216 - Anatomy and Physiology/Lab

 The first of two lecture and laboratory courses for non-biology majors which surveys the normal structure and function of the human body.
 It is recommended that 216 be taken prior to 217.
-This course includes a lab.
+Includes a lab.

-BIOL 217 - Anatomy and Physiology
+BIOL 217 - Anatomy and Physiology/Lab

 The second of two lecture and laboratory courses for non-biology majors which surveys the normal structure and function of the human body.
 It is recommended that 216 be taken prior to 217.
-This course includes a lab.
+Includes a lab.